 Maybe it’s just work as of late, the routine.

 But today I broke with routines.
-For one, I didn’t have a cup of coffee in the morning, nor even feel the need.
-And for another, I took mom out for an evening meal after work.
-We ordered our plate to go, and headed out to the park.
+For one, I didn’t have a cup of coffee in the morning, nor did I even feel the need.
+For another, I took my mom out for supper after work.
+We ordered our plate to go, and headed out to the park together.

 After circling around for ages looking for a spot to station our ride, finally I just didn’t care anymore.
 Parking enforcement be damned, we needed our dinner, so I left the car in the red somewhere.

 Our plate was delicious, and the breeze at the park liberated and refreshed our spirits.
-I also realized something there: I have to get back to walking through The City.
+I also realized something there: car or no car, I’ve got find a way back to walking through The City again.

-When I’m driving everywhere, I’m just missing it all in a blur.
-There are too many traffic lights to obey, too many other cars waiting behind me (and in front of me, and next to me), too many pedestrians trying to cross, and more.
+When I’m driving through L.A., I’m just missing it all in a blur.
+There are too many traffic lights to obey, too many other cars waiting behind me, too many pedestrians trying to cross, and more.

 But it’s when I walk through Los Angeles that I’m truly connected to its pulse.
 It’s when I’m on the bus that I meet all of its characters, and when I’m on the Subway that I gauge L.A.’s vibrant, absurd features behind the scenes.

 I suppose that walking The City lately hasn’t been ideal, however.
-The air’s been blaring with so much heat that after even a minute under the sunlight I find myself retreating to find an air conditioning room, anywhere, anyhow, thank you.
+The air’s been saturated with so much heat that after just a minute under the sunlight I find myself retreating to find an air conditioning room, anywhere, anyhow, thank you.

-The summer nights are beautiful, but the workdays filled with warmth can be long, exasperating deliriums that just barely leave when they finally melt into the evening.
+The summer nights are beautiful, but the workdays filled with warmth can be long, exasperating deliriums that just barely subside when the day finally melts into evening.

-The sunrises in the summer are also beautiful; the sky is just a faint whisper cradling The City before the hustle and bustle of the morning, while the light is a promise, distantly promising just enough.
+The sunrises in the summer are also beautiful; the sky is just a faint whisper cradling The City before the hustle and bustle of the morning as the light distantly promises better days soon.

-I leave my seat and step out of the scene for a moment to finally look up with purpose again, when it hits me: there’s a blanket of smog covering the night sky.
-If I’m going to find any stars, I’m going to have to look around elsewhere.
+I leave my seat and step out of the scene for a moment to finally look up again, when it hits me: there’s a blanket of smog covering the night sky.
+If I’m going to find any stars, I’m going to have to find some place else to look up and see.